sator-imaging/Unity-AltSourceGenerator/README.md

 Here is target-less generator example.

 It is useful to generate static database that cannot be generated on Unity runtime.
-For example, asset GUIDs database, resource integrity tables, etc.
+For example, build asset GUIDs database using `UnityEditor.AssetDatabase`, resource integrity tables, etc.